Who Is George H.W. Bush?

 In July 2015, the 91-year-old former president fell at his summer home in Kennebunkport, Maine, and broke a vertebrae in his neck.
 His medical condition was considered “not life threatening,” according to his spokesman.

 On January 14, 2017, Bush was hospitalized again, suffering from "an acute respiratory problem stemming from pneumonia," according to a statement.
 His wife, Barbara, was hospitalized on January 18 after experiencing "fatigue and coughing," and was released on January 23.
-Shortly after, the resilient former president and his wife attended Super Bowl LI at the NRG Stadium in their hometown of Houston.
+Shortly after, the resilient former president and his wife attended Super Bowl LI at NRG Stadium in their hometown of Houston.
 They were cheered on by the crowd when Bush performed the coin toss before the start of the game.

 In late 2017, Bush was among the list of politicians and Hollywood bigwigs accused of sexual harassment.
 His alleged indiscretions dated back to at least 1992, though most of the accusations stemmed from more recent events.
 Bush’s spokesman, Jim McGrath, attributed the allegations to the wheelchair-bound former president being unable to reach above waist level when posing for photos with women.

 On November 25th of that year, Bush officially became the longest living president in American history, at 93 years and 166 days.
 He surpassed the old mark held by Gerald Ford, with Ronald Reagan in third place, at 93 years and 120 days, and Jimmy Carter still in contention, some 3 1/2 months behind Bush.

-Bush spends part of the year in Houston, Texas, with his wife, Barbara.
-The couple also stays at their home in Kennebunkport, Maine.
-Married for more than 70 years, George and Barbara Bush have six children: George, Robin, Jeb, Neil, Marvin and Dorothy.
+Bush spends most of his time in Houston or at his home in Kennebunkport.
+He was married to Barbara for more than 70 years, during which time they had children George, Robin, Jeb, Neil, Marvin and Dorothy.
 Another daughter, Robin, died in 1953.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!